 Ignasi Riera Llum Floor Lamp

 Materials: Round red painted flat metal (iron) base.
 Long chrome rod.
 Black plastic parts.
 Some chrome tubes and parts.
-2 red painted aluminium lampshades.
+2 half round red painted aluminium lampshades.
 Painted white on the inside.
 2 Bakelite E27 sockets.

 Height: 156 cm / 61.41”